AoifeW123/High-Low/README.md

 Using

-The first step in planning for the requirements is to identfy what is being asked from the breif.
+The first step in planning for the requirements is to identfy what is being asked from the project.
 From the brief, using the flowchart below and research will allow the full development of the program.
+Breaking down each requirement and assessing how to appoarch them, will be how to plan to meet the user requirements.

 ### III.
 Genre